 Manufacturing in the United States embodies the best of our country's principles and its enterprising spirit.
 The efforts of the talented, dedicated people of our industry sustain and improve standards of living for everyone.
-As has been even more apparent during the COVID-19 pandemic, whether they work on the shop floor, in R&D centers, in vital transportation and logistics operations or any of the teams who keep our industry strong, the people of manufacturing are a team of more than 12.5 million who are making extraordinary contributions to quality of life here and around the world.
+Whether they work on the shop floor, in R&D centers, in vital transportation and logistics operations or any of the teams who keep our industry strong, the people of manufacturing are a team of 12.8 million who are making extraordinary contributions to the quality of life here and around the world.
 And we will hire millions more over the coming years.